 Assigned: amounts that do not meet the criteria to be classified as restricted or committed, but that are intended to be used for specific purposes.
 The District has not adopted a formal policy regarding the assignment of fund balances.
-The District has assigned \$4,027,436 of the General Fund fund balance towards the 2021 budget.
+The District does not have any assigned fund balances.